Skip to main content

 A function shouldn't just do something; it should often give you something back.
 We use the return statement to send a result back to the main script.

-• The RPA Mirror: This is equivalent to the Output Parameters or Return Variables of a sub-flow.
+• The RPA Mirror: This is equivalent to the results of a sub-flow.
 It allows the main process to use the result of a sub-task (like a calculated price) in the next steps of the automation.

 Practical Pattern: The Data Cleaning Function